-The following table provides information with respect to our executive officers as of June 30, 2018:
+The following table provides information with respect to our executive officers as of March 16, 2020:

 Name Age Title

-Bruce M. Rodgers 54 Chairman, Chief Executive Officer and President
+Bruce M. Rodgers 56 Chairman, Chief Executive Officer and President

-Richard Russell 57 Chief Financial Officer
+Richard Russell 59 Chief Financial Officer

-Ryan Duran 33 Vice President of Operations
+Ryan Duran 35 Vice President of Operations

-Carollinn Gould 54 Vice-President, Secretary and Director
+Carollinn Gould 56 Vice-President, Secretary and Director

 Bruce M. Rodgers.
-Mr. Rodgers background and experience is contained above in the section of the Proxy Statement entitled "Directors" above.
+Mr. Rodgers background and experience is contained above in the section of the Proxy Statement entitled "Directors".

-Richard Russell.
-Mr. Russell, age 57, has served as Chief Financial Officer of the company since November 2017.
-Since 2016 Mr. Russell provided financial and accounting consulting services with a focus on technical and external reporting, internal auditing, mergers & acquisitions, risk management and interim CFO and controller services.
+Richard Russell Mr. Russell, age 59, has served as Chief Financial Officer of the company since November 2017.
+Since 2016, Mr. Russell provided financial and accounting consulting services with a focus on technical and external reporting, internal auditing, mergers & acquisitions, risk management and interim CFO and controller services.
 Mr. Russell also served as Chief Financial Officer for Mission Health Communities from 2013 to 2016 and before that, Mr. Russell served in a variety of roles for Cott Corporation from 2007 to 2013 including Senior Director Finance, Senior Director of Internal Auditing and Assistant Corporate Controller.
-Mr. Russell's extensive professional experience with public companies includes his position as Director of Financial Reporting and Internal Controls for Quality Distribution and as Danka's Director of Reporting from 2001 - 2004.
-Mr. Russell also holds the following positions: Chief Executive Officer and Chief Financial Officer of Omega Brands Inc. which is an inactive public shell company and Chief Financial Officer of Affinitas Life which is an emerging senior care private company.
+Mr. Russell's extensive professional experience with public companies includes his position as Director of Financial Reporting and Internal Controls for Quality Distribution and as Danka's Director of Reporting from 2001 - 2004 Mr. Russell also holds the following positions: Chief Executive Officer and Chief Financial Officer of Omega Brands Inc. which is an inactive public shell company and Chief Financial Officer of Affinitas Life which is an emerging senior care private company.
 Mr. Russell earned his bachelor of science in accounting and a master's in tax accounting from the University of Alabama, a bachelor of arts in international studies from the University of South Florida and a master's in business administration from the University of Tampa.
+On March 1, 2020, Mr. Russell was appointed to the board of directors for Trident Brands Inc. ("TDNT") a publicly held consumer products company.